Hubs-Foundation/hubs-docs/docs/hubs-cloud-do-quick-start.md

    - We recommend using [SendGrid](https://www.sendgrid.com) and using port 2525 to prevent firewall blocking.
 To use SendGrid for SMTP, create an account and then go to the [SMTP Integration](https://app.sendgrid.com/guide/integrate/langs/smtp) to get an SMTP username and password.
    - SendGrid has an additional step to [authenticate your domain](https://sendgrid.com/docs/ui/account-and-settings/how-to-set-up-domain-authentication) before your emails will start being sent.

 6. [Create a writable DigitalOcean API token](https://cloud.digitalocean.com/account/api/tokens/new).
-This token will be needed during during setup for configuring DNS, firewall, etc as it allows the setup script to update your project/droplet as needed.
+This token will be needed during setup for configuring DNS, firewall, etc as it allows the setup script to update your project/droplet as needed.

    - The token **won't** be saved and you can remove it from your account once your hub is up.